 - Work requirements: Defining any additional needs or requirements, like tools or skills needed to complete the project.

-When and how do you create and finalize an SOW?
-Because of the detail that goes into an SOW, don’t start until you finalize plans for the project, but before your bid is accepted.
+To write a strong SOW, start by having a plan in place.
 Make SOW creation go smoothly by taking notes from the outset and note details you know must be in the final SOW.
-Flagged details can include specific costs, tools staffing, complicated procedures that require special attention, and other significant elements.
+Flagged details can include specific costs, tools, staffing, complicated procedures that require special attention, and other significant elements.

-- Define your purpose: Once you have a timeline and a strategy, ensure these actions connect to the project’s ultimate goal.
+When you review your proposed SOW, connect the dots between each task and the project’s ultimate goals.
 How does each task contribute to the final outcome?
 How will each action lay the foundation for the activities and processes that will follow?
-Does each step make sense and have a demonstrable effect on the final outcome?
+Does each step make sense and have a demonstrable impact or value add?